 The Lost Wawel

-This exhibition was officially opened in 1975 and seeks to take visitors on a tour of the complete history of Krakow Castle.
+This exhibition was officially opened in 1975 and aims to take visitors on a tour of the complete history of Krakow Castle.
 It includes a space with a multimedia video to make the visit more interactive.
-I definitely recommend it for those who appreciate the architectural and engineering theme.
-There is a station of the tour dedicated exclusively to the extensive collection of Renaissance tiles in the Castle.
+I definitely recommend it for those who appreciate more the architectural and engineering theme.
+There is a station on the tour devoted exclusively to the Castle's extensive collection of Renaissance tiles.

 - This exhibit is open Mondays from 9:30 am to 1 pm.
 From Tuesday to Sunday it is open until 5:00 pm with a last admission at 4:30 pm.